 Joelle Clark and Lori Rubino-Hare are professional development providers for Northern Arizona University’s Center for Science Teaching and Learning.
-They’re also among EiE’s first Endorsed Professional Development Partners.
+They’re also among Engineering is Elementary's first Endorsed Professional Development Partners.

 EiE is setting up hubs across the country to offer instruction in the EiE curriculum.
 Since becoming EiE PD partners, Joelle and Lori have offered four workshops for 38 Arizona teachers.